NEW BOOK BY DR. KEITH

-For more than thirty years, the Paradoxical Commandments have circled the globe.
+For more than 50 years, the Paradoxical Commandments have circled the globe.
 They have been put on walls and refrigerator doors, featured in speeches and articles, preached from pulpits, and shared extensively on the web.
 They have been used by business leaders, military commanders, government officials, religious leaders, university presidents, social workers, teachers, rock stars, parents, coaches, and students.
-Mother Teresa thought the Paradoxical Commandments were important enough to put up on the wall of her children's home in Calcutta.
+Mother Teresa thought the Paradoxical Commandments were important enough to put up on the wall of her children’s home in Calcutta.

 The Paradoxical Commandments have touched the hearts of millions of people all over the world.
 We hope that the Paradoxical Commandments will touch your heart, too!